mpltr/docker-fantasy-league/README.md

 # Install
 Create .env file in client using the .env.example as template

-## Stand up docker constainers and enter bash in api
+## Stand up docker containers and enter bash in api
 ```bash
     docker-compose up
     docker-compose exec api bash